Home » WordPress Tutorials » Customization » How to Add Related Posts to WordPress

 As usual, the easiest way to add related posts in WordPress is by adding a plugin.

-Probably the best plugin to the job is the Contextual Related Posts, which is not only well known, and frequently updated plugin.
+Probably the best plugin for the job is the Contextual Related Posts, which is not only well known, and frequently updated plugin.
 What is more, the plugin is highly customizable and will let you show similar posts in any way you want.

 To install the plugin, you can either go to Plugins -> Add New, and search for it, or download it from the link above, and then go to Plugins -> Add New, this time uploading it from your PC.